AClon314/mocap-wrapper/README.md

 # mocap-wrapper 动捕套壳
 Use with: [mocap_importer](https://github.com/AClon314/mocap_importer_blender)

-A bunch of python scripts that wrap around various mocap libraries to provide a unified interface.
+Wrapping code repositories of various motion capture papers & researches, to provide a unified interface through CLI.
+Simplify their installation and running.
 Only tested on Linux.
 Not stable yet.

 sincerelly thanks to gvhmr/wilor/wilor-mini developers and others that help each other♥️